krenusz/cellware/README.md

 Change to the working directory: cd ...

-Run the program: python ray_parallel_PPO.py
+Run the program: python PPO_[version]_main.py
+version: continous or universal
 ### License

 This project is licensed under the MIT License - see the LICENSE file for details.